emacsmirror/inverse-acme-theme/README.md

 ![logo](images/logo.png)

-This is a acme inspired theme but the colors are reversed.
+This is a Acme inspired theme with reversed colors.
 I used the color palettes that I forked from the [Gruvbox-Theme](https://github.com/greduan/emacs-theme-gruvbox).

 ## Example